 What is this Listserve?

 Through a grant from the USDA’s Beginning Farmer and Rancher Program the Cornell Small Farms Program has begun to create a statewide service provider network for organizations to support agriculture training for veterans.
 At the same time we plan to implement multiple education strategies to engage and train military veterans who want to farm.
 We will be using this listserve to communicate with you as we begin to implement initiatives across the state.
-In turn, we hope you will use this as a tool to let others in the state know about events and trainings or discuss issues which would be relevant to veterans in agriculture.
+In turn, we hope you will use this as a tool to let others in the state know about events and training opportunities or discuss issues which would be relevant to veterans in agriculture.

 Who’s Part of the Network?